hanzcvr/ChilloutVR_ToS_Tracker/tos.md

 You may never use or create modifications with the intent or functionality to cheat in game worlds or game modes.
 By installing a mod loader and/or corresponding modifications or plugins, you acknowledge that the ChilloutVR team is not responsible for any harm or damage caused by the modifications or the mod loader installed by the user.

-# Third party applications or sites
 # Third-party Applications and Sites
 Third-party applications or sites that use or reference our services are permitted, but are also required to implement the following text somewhere:

-# For websites
 # For Websites
 "This website is not run by or affiliated with ChilloutVR or the ChilloutVR team in any way."

-# For applications
 # For Applications
 "This application is not created by or affiliated with ChilloutVR or the ChilloutVR team in any way."

-# For communities
 # For Communities
 "This community is not created by or affiliated with ChilloutVR or the ChilloutVR team in any way."

-# For mods
 # For Mods
 "This modification is unofficial and not supported by ChilloutVR or the ChilloutVR team.
 Using this modification might cause issues with performance, security or stability of the game."

-# Account management
 # Account Management
 You may appeal applicable suspensions by sending us an email at the moderation email at the top of the terms, or - if available - by using the appeal functionality in the community hub.
 In accordance with GDPR regulations, we offer you collected data packages and account deletions.
 This can be requested in your account settings on the community hub.